gearglow/ReptiliaWithATwist/The List.md

 "The _what?_ Pup, what is going on here?"

 "You'll see.
 Now sit down!
-Trust me it'll be worth it."
+Trust me, it'll be worth it."

 Sirius finally settled onto the sofa as the others trooped downstairs.
 Elysia locked eyes with him. "_Legilimens._